Architectural Glass Breakage

 After the building is occupied:

 - Curtains, shades or blinds that are placed too close to the glass.
-Heated or cooled air trapped too near the glass can cause thermal stress.
+Cooled air trapped too near the glass can cause thermal stress.
 Air must have sufficient space to circulate

-- Airflow from heating or cooling vents that is not directed away from the glass
+- Airflow from cooling vents that is not directed away from the glass

 How can you reduce the risk of breakage?